Cloud-PG/interLink/README.md

 # Components
 - Virtual kubelet:
 We have implemented 3 more functions able to communicate with the InterLink layer; these functions are called createRequest, deleteRequest and statusRequest, which calls through a REST API to the InterLink layer.
-CreateRequest uses a POST, deleteRequest uses a DELETE, statusRequest uses a GET.
+Request uses a POST, deleteRequest uses a DELETE, statusRequest uses a GET.

 - InterLink:
 This is the layer managing the communication with the plug-ins.
 We began implementing a Mock module, to return dummy answers, and then moved towards a Docker plugin, using a library to emulate a shell to call the Docker CLI commands to implement containers creation, deletion and status querying.
 We chose to not use Docker API to extend modularity and porting to other managers, since we can think to use a job workload queue like Slurm.